-Christian or traditional wedding ceremonies are elegant in their own ways.
+Christian or traditional wedding ceremonies of exchanging vows and rings are elegant in their own ways.
 The wedding processional order maintained in the ceremony is undoubtedly one of the most eye-soothing views.
 The ring bearer is one of the members of the processional order.
 The inclusion of flower girl, ring bearer, maid of honor, or best man enhances the temperament of the wedding party to a great extent.

 In This Article

 The ring bearer is the direct name given to the person who carries the engagement rings to the altar.
 Ring bearers tend to be young boys starting from the age group of three continuing up to ten.
 It is the basic tradition of any wedding processional order to have a child as the ring bearer.
 They actually steal the show before the bride makes the grand entry.
 Ring bearers are usually close relatives of the couple.
 There is a notion that young children shall carry the rings towards the aisle.
 It signifies innocence and love to the future of the newlywed couple.
 The wedding traditions have been varying since Ancient Egypt.
 Previously, the ring bearers used to dress up as the groom and carry the rings.
 The modern wedding ceremonial procedure involves the ring bearer carrying placards or fake rings – just to maintain the processional order of the wedding.

 A blogger shares an adorable story when her cute little son was made ring bearer at his aunty’s wedding.
 She shares photos from the ceremony where he is holding on to the ring box tightly and she says, “He took his role very seriously and it’s all he could talk about the week leading up (i).”

 A ring bearer walks down the aisle in a wedding just after the groom or groomsmen.
 They tend to carry a ring for either the groom or both, according to the ritual.
 He is one of the youngest members of the wedding ceremony.
 However, the presence of a ring bearer is not mandatory.